Tuesday, December 13, 2016

 "The Ray Rayner Show" started in 1953; he and his co-host Mina Kolb would host a free-form show featuring music, comedy skits, dance, and pantomime.
 The show was geared toward teens.
 The show had a call-in Guess the Song Game to win a prize.
 It ran for five years on Saturdays until 1958.

-WBBM-TV asked Rayner to switch to a children's program in 1958; though reluctant at first, he did so with a show called "The Little People," which ran for two years.
+WBBM-TV asked Rayner to switch to a children's program in 1958; though initially reluctant, he did so with a show called "The Little People," which ran for two years.

 The "Popeye's Firehouse" children's show featured Ray Rayner, whom WBBM-TV executives hoped would make a dent in the ratings, who worked on the show for two years.
 On Popeye's Firehouse, Rayner appeared as "Chief Abernathy."
-The voice of John Coughlan was heard in the show, too.
+John Coughlan's voice was heard in the show, too.
 Dave Garroway, famous for his show "Garroway At Large (1949-1954)," had anchored the station's early attempts on a program called "Rayner Shine," starring Ray Rayner as host.

 on Chicago's channel 5, WNBQ.